prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

 This guide is intended to give an introduction to all the parts required to start monitoring a Kubernetes cluster with Prometheus using the Prometheus Operator.

 This guide assumes you have a basic understanding of how to use the functionality the Prometheus Operator implements.
-If you haven't yet we recommend reading through the [getting started guide](getting-started.md) as well as the [alerting guide](alerting.md).
+If you haven't yet, we recommend reading through the [getting started guide](getting-started.md) as well as the [alerting guide](alerting.md).

 ## Metric Sources

-Monitoring a Kubernetes cluster with Prometheus is a natural as Kubernetes components themselves are instrumented with Prometheus metrics, therefore those components simply have to be discovered by Prometheus and most of the cluster is monitored.
+Monitoring a Kubernetes cluster with Prometheus is a natural choice as Kubernetes components themselves are instrumented with Prometheus metrics, therefore those components simply have to be discovered by Prometheus and most of the cluster is monitored.

-Metrics that are rather about cluster state than a single components metric is exposed by the add-on component [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).
+Metrics that are rather about cluster state than a single component's metrics is exposed by the add-on component [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics).

-Additionally to have an overview of cluster nodes resources the Prometheus [node_exporter](https://github.com/prometheus/node_exporter) is used.
-The node_exporter allows monitoring a node's resources from CPU, memory and disk utilization and more.
+Additionally, to have an overview of cluster nodes' resources the Prometheus [node_exporter](https://github.com/prometheus/node_exporter) is used.
+The node_exporter allows monitoring a node's resources: CPU, memory and disk utilization and more.

 Once you complete this guide you will monitor the following: